 About

 The work invites viewers to step into imagined spaces shaped by magic, balance, freedom, and unity—worlds free from conflict and limitation.
-In these places, anything can happen: unicorns pause for tea with deer, colorful animals dance without reason, fishing cats appear beside water, and small communities exist within larger ones, all connected.
+In these places, anything can happen: unicorns pause for tea with deer, colorful animals dance without reason, cats with fishing poles appear beside water, and small communities exist within larger ones, all connected.
 There are no rules—only curiosity, coexistence, and wonder.
+I make these collages to imagine gentler worlds, and to offer pieces of that imagination into people’s homes.

-Light, water, and elements of the natural world weave through the imagery, creating both movement and calm.
+Light, water, and elements of the natural world weave through the imagery, creating a sense of movement and depth.
 From a distance, each piece often reads as a single cohesive image; up close, it reveals hidden details, textures, and layered narratives.
 The work shifts as the viewer moves, lingers, and looks again.

 Stitched slowly on a sewing machine, the collages embrace imperfection—visible seams, layered edges, and traces of process.
 These marks are intentional.
 They reflect care, time, and the beauty of things made by hand.
 What remains is not just an image, but a place to pause, wander, and imagine.